 - Tolerating transitions between activities

 In order to thrive in school, children have to learn more than just academics.
-There’s a lot of social and emotional skills that children need in order to start conversations, make friends, and generally get along with others.
-For some children, these skills may not come quite as easily as they do to other people.
+There are a lot of social and emotional skills that children need in order to start conversations, make friends, and generally get along with others.
+For some children, these skills may not come quite as easily as they do for other people.
 Drama is built on social interaction and is the perfect way to develop social skills.